The Lake Atitlán Environmental Interests Group (LAEIG)

-We are an all-volunteer group, established in early 2016 supported by a variety of volunteers that are people from around Lake Atitlán and around the world who are passionate about saving the lake.
+We are an all-volunteer group, established in early 2016, supported by a variety of people from around Lake Atitlán and around the world who are passionate about saving the lake.
 Our members are lake management experts, environmentalists, farmers, fishermen, local leaders, community associations, school teachers, business owners, and other volunteers.

-We are incorporated as a 501 (c) (3) organization in the State of Kansas, as Lake Atitlan Environmental Interests Foundation, and we are also in the process of registering as a non-governmental organization in Guatemala.
+We are incorporated as a nonprofit organization in the State of Kansas, as Lake Atitlán Environmental Interests Foundation.

 Director of Watershed Management

-Director of Watershed Management.
+Watershed Management Specialist.
 Ernesto is currently working as the Director of Watersheds and Special Projects at MARN (Ministerio de Ambiente y Recursos Naturales).
 Ernesto has a deep love for Lake Atitlan and a lot of “heart for the work” of saving it.

 Director of Risk Management

-Director of Risk Management.
+Risk Management Specialist.
 Jairo currently works with MARN as an Assessor for the National Coordination Director specializing in Risk Management.

 Director of Agricultural Applications

-Director of Agricultural Applications.
+Agricultural Applications Specialist.
 Gaspar is an Agroforestry Technician and Mathematician trained at the Universidad del Valle de Guatemala.
 Gaspar is integral in community relations within the indigenous community and for facilitating community outreach projects.
-Gaspar also handles project coordination with local Associations.
+He also handles project coordination with local Associations.

 Director of Communications

-Maureen has 16 years experience operating a website design and marketing company.
-In 2007 she co-founded a community social network to bring together the local organizations and individuals who were interested in alternative energy, local economies, sustainable living practices, the environment and social justice issues to work together for the common good of all.
-The group is still operating and you can find out more by visiting www.thelocalgood.ca
+Communications Specialist.
+Maureen has 16 years’ experience operating a website design and marketing company.
+She co-founded a community social network, www.thelocalgood.ca, to bring together local organizations and individuals interested in alternative energy, local economies, sustainable living practices, the environment and social justice issues, to work together for the common good of all.

 Director of Wastewater Management

-Director of Wastewater Management.
+Wastewater Management Specialist.
 Estuardo is an Agroforestal Engineer at the Universidad del Valle de Guatemala Altiplano campus.
-Estuardo is in charge of both the water quality chemistry lab and the field work at Lake Atitlán overseeing sampling and testing procedures.
+Estuardo is in charge of both the water quality chemistry lab and the field work at Lake Atitlán, overseeing sampling and testing procedures.